Quick reference guide to configuring IIS

 Assign Application Pool Identity

 Restarting is necessary after the contents of the Application Directory have been changed or if there are problems with the application.
-After a restart, the application will start up again with a clean slate.
-Users will lose the session in which they were working and must therefore log in again.
-Thinkwise therefore recommends preventing this as much as possible in production environments while users work with the application.
+After a restart, the application will start up again with a clean slate, but users will lose the session in which they were working and will need to log in again.
+Therefore Thinkwise recommends preventing this as much as possible in production environments while users work with the application.

 Restarting the Application Pool